 Any line manager looking to attract the best talent will need to invest some time in creating an engaging job description.
 Far too often we see job descriptions that have been put together in 10 minutes whilst having their morning coffee.
-That lack of effort of effort is apparent and will turn off candidates and the very first point of engagement.
+That lack of effort is apparent and will turn off candidates and the very first point of engagement.
 First impressions really do matter!

 Outlined below are some pointers on how to create an engaging job description and maximise your chances of recruiting the best staff.
+We recommend starting with a job description template, adding in everything that makes your vacancy and company unique, and a great place to work.

 Don’t try to be clever or quirky with the job title.
 Use job titles that people can actually understand and what gives a true reflection of the role.
 Job titles can be ambiguous and cover a multitude of disciplines, so make sure that the job title is clear and concise.
 Also, be aware of the level of seniority for the vacant position and whether the job title gives a true reflection of where the role is pitched at.
+Failure to get this right may lead to salary expectations that are too low or too high.

 The language and tone of the job description can also have a huge impact on attracting candidates.
-Obviously, this needs to be in line company culture and ethos but try to make it clear, easy to read and humorous where appropriate.
+Obviously, this needs to be in line with company culture and ethos but try to make it clear, easy to read and humorous where appropriate.
 Speak to the candidates like you are speaking to them in person so they can actually visualise themselves in the role.

 Help candidates understand what a typical day would look like.
 Describe responsibilities into short and concise job duties e.g